 Eve told me to sit and be with Spot (that’s Goober behind us).
-Eve is amazing, the way she uses a camera.
 We were talking and I was barely aware of being photographed, so she caught me smiling.
-My lips are pulled back a bit much, since I’m laughing and wrinkling my nose at the same time Spot flicks out his tongue.
+My lips are pulled back too much, since I’m laughing and wrinkling my nose at the same time Spot flicks out his tongue.
 Otherwise, it’s a good smile.

 I love this photo, maybe the last one where I’m smiling and it’s pretty.
-I can count on one hand –actually, I can’t even locate good photos of me smiling after I turned ten.
 The photo just below of me at twelve is so self-conscious and sad.
 You can see that puberty is hitting me and I’m breaking out.

 I haven’t had a clue what hiding means, or how it affects my writing.
 I struggle to show myself, but I can show lizards.
 Martine read some of my pre-memoir stuff, and she said, “I don’t even like lizards, but you made me love them in these parts.”

-Imagine if I could achieve this when I write about human characters (including me).
+Imagine if I could achieve this when I write about human characters.

 I like my “author photo” well enough.
 No awkward smile; my chin isn’t too clunky.
 And Sebastian is there to help me.

 I live with lizards.
 I’ve lived with snakes, too.
 Boa constrictors, ball, reticulated and Burmese pythons, anacondas, pine snakes, rat snakes, and more.
-The only reason I don’t have snakes now is that my time and resources are limited, and I can’t give them the care and attention they deserve.
+The only reason I don’t have snakes now is that I can’t give them the care and attention they deserve.
 My lizards are demanding!

 Times when I’m upset and go for a walk, I see a snake.
 Either I am open to it, or he lets me see him, maybe both.
 It’s just the snake and me, breathing, being, and it’s as though our heartbeats and breath are at the same time.
 I forget why I was upset.
 He reminds me about what matters –that we are alive, sharing this moment.